Instant Pot chili tastes like you’ve made a batch that’s simmered all day long—and surprise!—it’s ready in less than an hour.

-- Mix in the onions, garlic, cocoa powder, paprika, cumin, onion and garlic powders, ketchup, remaining salt and pepper.
+- Mix in the onions, garlic, cocoa powder, chili powder, paprika, cumin, onion and garlic powders, ketchup, remaining salt and pepper.
 Allow it to cook together for 1 minute, stirring occasionally with a wooden spoon.

 - Pour in the chicken stock and use the wooden spoon to scrape up the bits on the bottom.
 Add the soy sauce and tomatoes, and give another stir.

 - Lock the Instant Pot lid in place, make sure the valve is closed, and set it to cook for 8 minutes on Manual.